Some posts contain compensated links. Please read this disclaimer for more info.

 Highlights: Plav Lake, Grlja Waterfall, Grebaja Valley, Ali-Pasha Springs, and Mount Prokletije.

 Directions: This is a relatively remote park, so getting there might take a while.
-From Podgorica and the coast, the fastest route is the E80 highway to the north, followed by the M9 motorway to the east, which involves several switchbacks in the mountains.
+The fastest route from Podgorica and the coast is the E80 highway to the north, followed by the M9 motorway to the east, which involves several switchbacks in the mountains.

 Biogradska Gora National Park